Clickable arrow icon In this article

 3. Corporate Deposits

-Corporate Deposits are fixed deposits offered by non-banking financial companies (NBFCs) and corporates to raise funds from the public.
-These deposits come with various tenures, typically ranging from 1 year to 5 years, and offer interest payouts on a monthly, quarterly, half-yearly, or annual basis.
+Corporate deposits are fixed deposits offered by non-banking financial companies (NBFCs) and corporations to raise funds from the public.
+These deposits come with various tenures, typically ranging from one to five years, and offer interest payouts on a monthly, quarterly, semi-annual, or annual basis.

 The interest rate of corporate deposits depends on factors such as the tenure, deposit amount, and credit rating of the issuer.
-Generally, corporate deposits provide higher interest rates than bank FDs but lower rates than equity funds.
-Also, they are risker than bank FDs.
+Generally, corporate deposits offer higher interest rates than bank fixed deposits (FDs) but lower rates than equity funds.
+Additionally, they are riskier than bank fixed deposits.

 5. Real Estate